davisk83/Creative-Project-Web-Programming-/README.md

 naming conventions, curly brace locations, etc.
 * Place a comment header in each file with your name, section, and a brief description of the file (examples have been given on previous assignments)
 * If you want to explore other HTML/CSS/JS features beyond what we've taught in class, you must cite what resources you used to learn them in order to be eligible for credit.
 We strongly encourage students to ask the staff for resources instead of finding online tutorials on their own (some are better than others).
+* All your JS code must pass [ESLint](https://oxford.cs.washington.edu/cse154/jslint/) with no errors, your CSS must lint with no errors and your HTML must validate with no errors.

 **New CP4-Specific Requirements** (in addition to following the Node.js section of the Code Quality Guide):
 * Document your Node.js functions using the same JSDoc requirements as your client-side JS file (e.g. `@param` and `@return`).